-The three icons at the upper left of the icon bar indicate "Connect", "Start", and "Stop" (from left to right).
+The three icons at the upper left of the icon bar indicate "Connect," "Start," and "Stop" (from left to right).

 When you first download a desktop agent, before you configure it to start bidding, it is disconnected from the auction.
 Your agent does not bid or allow you to view auction status when it is disconnected, although you can change its configuration.
-When the connect symbol on the icon bar (on the far left) is undepressed and un-colored the agent is disconnected.
+When the connect symbol on the icon bar (so the far left) is un-depressed and un-colored the agent is disconnected.

 When you connect to the auction in "Stopped" mode you can observe the auction but you are not participating in it.
-The Auction Graph and Auction Table (Figure 14) show you the current auction in progress and allow you to determine whether you wish to join it.
-The Auction Graph and Auction Table are shown below:
+The Auction Graph and Auction Table (Error!
+Reference source not found.) show you the current auction in progress and allow you to determine whether you wish to join it.
+The Auction Graph and Auction Table are shown in Error!
+Reference source not found.